mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 </div>

-# How do you represent two levels of nested elements using React?
+# How do you represent 2 levels of nested elements using React?

 ```js